Juan-Jones/earnonlinemoney/content/blog/how-to-make-money-on-fiverr.md

 ### 9. Take Advantage of Fiverr’s Tools

-Fiverr offers various tools to help you succeed, such as analytics to track your performance and buyer requests to find potential clients.
+Fiverr offers various tools and [freelance tips]({{< relref "tips-for-freelancers" >}}) to help you succeed, such as analytics to track your performance and buyer requests to find potential clients.
 Utilize these resources to stay ahead of the competition and continuously improve your services.

-### 10. Keep Learning and Improving

-The freelance market is dynamic, and staying updated with industry trends and continuously improving your skills is crucial.
-Take courses, read industry blogs, and seek feedback to refine your offerings and maintain a competitive edge.

 #### Conclusion

 Making money on Fiverr requires a blend of strategic planning, consistent effort, and a commitment to quality.
 By following these tips and strategies, freelancers can easily generate income.
-To be more specific, freelancers can successfully [find freelance writing gigs]({{< relref "find-freelance-writing-gigs" >}}), digital marketing gigs, website design gigs and more.